 This section first identifies the system and application models, and then, presents the formulations of our favorite performance measures.
-Throughout this paper, we assume statistical equilibrium and use τ and ω to denote variables with values in the set of nonnegative real numbers.
+Throughout this paper, we assume statistical equilibrium and use $\tau$ and $\omega$ to denote variables with values in the set of non-negative real numbers.

-2.1 The System, Job, and Utility Models
+2.1 The System, Job and Utility Models

-We consider a single-processor queue with an arbitrary capacity $K(K \le \infty)$ and a service rate of μ .
-Jobs of this system are defined as $J = (a, e, \theta, U)$, where a, e, θ , and U are the job's arrival time, execution time, relative deadline, and TUF, respectively.
+We consider a single-processor queue with an arbitrary capacity K ( $K \le \infty$ ) and a service rate of $\mu$ .
+Jobs of this system are defined as $J = (a, e, \theta, U)$ , where $a, e, \theta$ , and U are the job's arrival time, execution time, relative deadline, and TUF, respectively.
 A state of the system is shown with n, where $n \le K$ is the number of jobs in the system.
 These parameters are defined more precisely in the following paragraphs.

-The job arrival times (a) follow a Poisson process with rate λ .
-An arriving job, which finds the system full (i.e., finds n = K) is blocked and must leave the system immediately.
+The job arrival times (a) follow a Poisson process with rate $\lambda$ .
+An arriving job which finds the system full (i.e., finds n=K) is blocked and must leave the system immediately.
 Jobs entering the system are served in the order of their arrival, i.e., the service discipline in the system is FCFS.

-Each job has an exponential execution time (e) with an expected value \bar{e} .
-Throughout this paper, all times are normalized with respect to \bar{e} .
+Each job has an exponential execution time (e) with an expected value $\overline{e}$ .
+Throughout this paper, all times are normalized with respect to $\overline{e}$ .

-Further, each job has an absolute deadline.
-The difference between the absolute deadline of a job and its arrival time, referred to as a relative deadline, is a random variable θ with a cumulative distribution function (CDF) $G(\tau)$.
-We assume that $G(\tau)$ is a general CDF, which may have a mass at the infinity, namely, in general, $P(\theta = \infty) = 1 - \lim{t\to\infty} G(t) \ge 0$.
+Further, each job has a deadline.
+The difference between the deadline of a job and its arrival time, referred to as a relative deadline, is a random variable $\theta$ with a cumulative distribution function (CDF) $G(\tau)$ .
+We assume that $G(\tau)$ is a general CDF which may have a mass at the infinity, i.e., in general, $P(\theta = \infty) = 1 - \lim G(t) \ge 0$ .
 A job must leave the system as soon as it misses its deadline irrespective of whether or not it is being served, i.e., each job has a deadline until the end of its service.
-Job service times and relative deadlines form sequences of independently and identically distributed (i.i.d.) random variables, which are mutually independent.
+Job service times and relative deadlines form sequences of independently and identically distributed (i.i.d.) random variables which are mutually independent.

 As indicated in Section 1, we consider TUF-constrained FRT jobs.
-As a more precise definition, the importance of meeting the deadline of a job strongly depends on the instant of time that the job completes its service.
-This importance is specified by the job's TUF, namely $U(\tau, \theta)$, as defined below where $0 \le \tau \le \theta$ is the sojourn time (response time) of that job, namely the time between the arrival and service completion of the job.
+More precisely, the importance of meeting the deadline of a job strongly depends on the instant of time that the job completes its service.
+This importance is specified by the job's TUF, namely $U(\tau, \theta)$ as defined below where $0 \le \tau \le \theta$ is the sojourn time (response time) of that job, namely the time between the arrival and service completion of the job.
 (We use the terms sojourn time and response time interchangeably throughout this paper.)
 U(.) is the same function for all jobs of the system.
-The TUF of each job can take nonzero values only between the arrival time and deadline of that job, namely in the interval $[a, a + \theta]$.
+The TUF of each job can take non-zero values only between the arrival time and deadline of that job, namely in the interval [a, $a + \theta$ ].